stephband/dom/README.md

         inputEventsWhileDisabled: true, // false in FF, where disabled inputs don't trigger events
         template: true,                 // false in old browsers where template.content not found
         textareaPlaceholderSet: true,   // false in IE, where placeholder is also set on innerHTML
-        transition: true,               // false in older browsers where transitions not supported }
+        transition: true                // false in older browsers where transitions not supported }